 Long Term Goals

-It’s important to think into the future and if you see yourself growing from seed long term.
-If you intend to do this long term, investing in a stand that will stand up to time and fits the criteria you need perfectly (ie do you need it to adjust, does it need wheels etc) is the best way to go.
+Do you see yourself growing from seed for a long time?
+Or are you just experimenting to see if it’s right for you?
+If you intend to do this long term, invest in a stand that will stand up against the test of time and fits the criteria you need perfectly (ie do you need it to adjust, does it need wheels etc).
+Then you only have to buy a shelf one time, vs having to upgrade.
+If you aren’t sure if growing from seed is for you, choosing the most budget-friendly shelf is the best way to go.

 Size of the Shelving Unit

-The three main things you want to look at: the width of the unit, the depth of the shelves, and the number of shelves.
+The three main things you want to look at when purchasing your unit is: the width of the unit, the depth of the shelves, and the number of shelves.

 Width of the Shelves

 Depending on the grow lights you choose for your setup, you want to ensure that they fit the stand.
-In the past we have used 48″ grow lights on a 36″ stand, which is a lot of wasted space where we have lights hanging over the shelf edges that we can’t grow under.
+In the past I have used 48″ grow lights on a 36″ stand, which meant that on each end of the shelf was 6″ of overhanging light that I couldn’t grow under.

 Depth of the Shelves

 This is not critical, but is something that you may want to account for.
-For this, you will want to look at the size of the stand and the size of trays you want to use to determine if they fit the stand well, with minimum wasted space.
+For this, you’ll want to look at the size of the stand and the size of trays you want to use to determine if they fit the stand well, with minimum wasted space.

 Number of Shelves

-Understanding that the bottom shelf and the top shelf are often not used, you will want to account for this.
+Understanding that the bottom shelf and the top shelf are often not used, you’ll want to account for this.

 Recommendations

-We included the description of the product, plus a link on where to find it (in case there is ever an issue with the link!).
-We prefer shelving units that are 48″ wide for our grow lights, as well as a stand made out of metal as we want it to stand the test of time, and also be recyclable at the end of its use.
+Here are some shelf recommendations based on current and past experience.
+I’ve included the description of the product, plus a link on where to find it.
+I prefer shelving units that are 48″ wide for our grow lights, as well as a stand made out of metal as I want it to stand the test of time, and also be recyclable at the end of its use.
 Listed below are shelves that would be a great addition to your seed starting journey.

 Under $50